codenotary/immudb/README.md

 helm repo update
 helm install immudb/immudb --generate-name
 ```
-### Migrating data from older helm installation
+### Using subfolders

-Immudb helm chart creates a persisten volume for storing immudb database.
-Those database are now placed in a subdirectory.
+Immudb helm chart creates a persistent volume for storing immudb database.
+Those database are now by default placed in a subdirectory.

 That's for compatibility with ext4 volumes that have a `/lost+found` directory that can confuse immudb.
-If we placed
+Some volume providers,
-database directory on the root of the volume, that `/lost+found` would be treated as a database.
-So we now create a subpath
-(usually `immudb`) subpath for storing that.
+like EBS or DigitalOcean, are using this kind of volumes.
+If we placed database directory on the root of the volume,
+that `/lost+found` would be treated as a database.
+So we now create a subpath (usually `immudb`) subpath for storing that.

 This is different from what we did on older (<=1.3.1) helm charts, so if you have already some volumes with data you can set
 value volumeSubPath to false (i.e.: `--set volumeSubPath.enabled=false`) when upgrading so that the old way is used.